calculquebec/cq-formation-advanced-python/reference/ul-20160216/04-profiling.md

     21                                               return sums
 ~~~

 This makes it clear that a lot of the time is consumed by the (innocuously looking) if len(sums) < i+1 statement.
 It is not slow per say, but called 25 million times, it becomes significant.
-A simple change we can make is to initialise our result list before with zeros.
+A simple change we can make is to initialize our result list before with zeros.
 This change would look like this:

 ~~~ {.python}
 def sum_nexts(numbers):